Red-vented bulbul: Description

 The red-vented bulbul is easily identified by its short crest giving the head a squarish appearance.
 The body is dark brown with a scaly pattern while the head is darker or black.
 The rump is white while the vent is red.
-It is about 20 cm in length, with a long black tail, tipped in white.
+The bird is about 20 cm in length, with a long black tail, tipped in white.
 The Himalayan races have a more prominent crest and are more streaked on the underside.
 The race intermedius of the Western Himalayas has a black hood extending to the mid-breast.
 The population bengalensis of the Central and Eastern Himalayas and the Gangetic plain has a dark hood, lacks the scale-like pattern on the underside and instead has dark streaks on the paler lower belly.
 Race stanfordi of the South Assam hills is similar to intermedius.
 The desert race humayuni has a paler brown mantle.
 The nominate race cafer is found in Peninsular India.
 The Northeast Indian race wetmorei is between cafer, humayuni and bengalensis.
 The Sri Lankan race haemorrhous (=haemorrhousus) has a dark mantle with narrow pale edges.
 Race humayuni is known to hybridize with Pycnonotus leucogenys and these hybrids were once described as a subspecies magrathi marked by their pale rumps and yellow-orange or pink vents.
 In eastern Myanmar there is some natural hybridization with Pycnonotus aurigaster.

 Sexes are similar in plumage, but young birds are duller than adults.
 The typical call has been transcribed as ginger beer, but a number of sharp single note calls sounding like pick are also produced.
 Their alarm calls are usually responded to and heeded by many other species of bird.

 Melanistic as well as leucistic individuals have been noted.
 An individual with aberrant colour form was observed in Bhavans College Campus, Andheri, Mumbai.